 You have reached the call for applications for the 2016 Diplomacy and Diversity Fellowship.
-The application process for this program is now open.
+The application process for this program is now closed.
 To learn more about the Diplomacy and Diversity Fellowship, see below or follow the links on the left-hand side of your screen.

 The Diplomacy and Diversity Fellowship is a collaborative, transatlantic program on international relations and global diversity.
 The Fellowship is designed to develop leadership skills and knowledge among graduate students aspiring to careers in foreign policy.
 Over four weeks, 24 American and European graduate students meet with leaders in government, business and academia.
 The Fellows are required to build upon these far-reaching policy discussions by producing research and writing articles.
 Through this program, Humanity in Action seeks to promote constructive diplomacy in a changing world through innovative and inclusive approaches to national and international issues.

 The 2016 program will take place in Washington, Berlin and Warsaw from May 29 to June 26, 2016.
 Humanity in Action will host and organize multiple sessions in Washington that will focus on building skills, networks and knowledge for foreign policy careers.

 To learn more about the structure, curriculum and mission of the Fellowship, please click here.

 The 2016 Diplomacy and Diversity Fellowship will take place for four weeks in June 2016 in Washington, Berlin and Warsaw.

 Each prospective applicant must meet all eligibility criteria associated with his/her country.